soomro30/zoppo/src/_work/studyinsweden.markdown

 section3: |
   ## The design
-  The new design addresses the importance on high quality, editorial images and content that is structured for easier navigation.
-It focuses on better reading experience as well as promoting and integrating the rest of Study In Sweden site in the user journey.
+  The aim was to give more exposure to the bloggers and their own content and be smarter about how to provide the most relevant content to the reader through seamless navigation.
+As all the great things about Sweden, we learnt that simplicity is what matters.
+We made it easier to read, search and get inspired to start the next life chapter in Sweden.

 section3_2880: "sis_design@2x.jpg"
 section3_1440: "sis_design.jpg"
 section3_alt: "Finished design for Study In Sweden's blog"

 section4: |
-  During the project we worked closely together with the client as well as the agency Fröjd who developed the blog.
-Soon after the launch we conducted a workshop together with the new ambassadors to make sure that the new guidelines were understood and implemented.
+  We got to meet new friends along the way through working together with digital agency Fröjd who developed the blog and Edīte got to go back to the digital ambassador team.
+This time, not to write, but to lead a workshop on how to create content that will shine with the help of new redesign.
+Looks like a full circle to us!

 ---

-Every year, new students from all over the world are recruited as digital ambassadors and bloggers for Study In Sweden - an official resource curated by Swedish Institute to promote Sweden as a higher education destination worldwide.
-This year, the new ambassadors were welcomed by an improved blog design that we had the pleasure to create.
+Every year, new students from all over the world are recruited as digital ambassadors and bloggers for Study In Sweden - a website that promotes Sweden as study destination worldwide.
+Redesigning a site that promotes a country - that was clearly a job for the ones obsessed with Swedishness and user experience at Fully Studios.